 That will be our little secret.
 Don't tell the Jimmy Dean® crew.
 That would be totally embarrassing.
 M'kay.

-You can pick up all the other supplies for the burger at Meijer while you’re there.
-That’s the beauty of shopping at Meijer.
+You can pick up all the other supplies for the burger at Meijer while you're there.
 One stop shopping.
 I dig that.
-Plus it’s friendly and the staff is super helpful.
+Plus it's friendly and the staff is super helpful.

 My family is big on burger bashes.
 We whipped these up for Sunday dinner, decorated the table like it was a cookout and forgot that's it still freezing here.
 Then we watched The Walking Dead.

 The family that eats together stays together.
 The family that watches The Walking Dead together will survive the zombie apocalypse together.
 True story.

 Now go forth and make burgers.
 These burgers!
 Let me know what you think of them.
 I have a feeling they will become a family for you, just like the did for us!

 Other Great Burger Recipes:

 - Grilled Burger with Caramelized Onions, Mozzarella and Bacon

 - Grilled Pizza Burgers from Kiss My Smoke